o1-labs/rfcs/0010-zkvm-keccak.md

 ## Appendix

+The official documentation and resources regarding the Keccak hash function can be found in the [Keccak team website](https://keccak.team/).

 ### Keccak algorithm

 The high level idea of this sponge-based algorithm iteratively is to apply a permutation function to an initial state for a number of rounds (absorb phase) and to finally crop the state, when needed, obtaining the digest (squeeze) as follows: